-Due to upgrades in technology, the One Stop website will transition from Drupal 7 to Drupal 9 content management system and will adopt the University's Folwell design system.
+Due to upgrades in technology, the One Stop website has transitioned from Drupal 7 to Drupal 9 content management system and adopted the University's Folwell design system as of Monday, July 18, 2022.

 Drupal 9 implementation